The Blair Children's Chorus Tradition

 Rehearsals: 6:20-7:20 p.m.
 Mondays, Choral Rehearsal Hall

+Mary Biddlecombe, conductor.
 This intermediate choir sings multiple concerts per year and attends choral camp each fall.
 Choristers repertoire includes music with multiple parts, and singers alternate voice parts on each piece in order to develop strong vocal technique and musicianship skills.
 Choristers sometimes joins Concert Choir in performances in the Nashville area and have enjoyed weekend tours to several states.
 For admission to this chorus, a child should demonstrate singing that is on pitch and in tune with a pleasant quality.
+In 2020, members of the Blair Choristers will perform at the Southern Division American Choral Directors Conference in Mobile, AL.

 Boys in grade 3 and older